jondeuce/mwiexamples/README.md

 ### Downloading Julia

-To use DECAES.jl, Julia version 1.3.0 or higher is required:
+To use DECAES, Julia version 1.3.0 or higher is required:

 1. Visit the [Julia downloads page](https://julialang.org/downloads/) and download Julia v1.3.0 or higher for your operating system.
 2. After placing the downloaded folder (named e.g. `julia-1.3.0`) in an appropriate location, add the `julia` executable (located in e.g. `julia-1.3.0/bin/julia`) to your system path

-Julia 1.3.0 introduced [multithreading capabilities](https://julialang.org/blog/2019/07/multithreading) - used by DECAES.jl - that greatly reduce computation time, hence the version requirement.
+Julia 1.3.0 introduced [multithreading capabilities](https://julialang.org/blog/2019/07/multithreading) - used by DECAES - that greatly reduce computation time, hence the version requirement.

-### Installing DECAES.jl
+### Installing DECAES

-There are two ways to install DECAES.jl:
+There are two ways to install DECAES:

 1. Start `julia` from the command line, type `]` to enter the package manager REPL mode (the `julia>` prompt will be replaced by a `pkg>` prompt), and enter the following command: